intelligent-machine-learning/dlrover/atorch/examples/llama2/README.md

 This document presents examples of using ATorch to pretrain or finetune the HuggingFace Llama2 model, including FSDP (ZeRO3) and 3D hybrid parallelism approaches.

+- Note:
+    - Llama2 model and wikitext dataset is used in the examples.
+If you have already downloaded llama2 model, set environment variable: `MODEL_NAME_OR_PATH=llama2_model_directory`.
+If you have wikitext in your system, set environment variable: `DATASET_PATH=wikitext_data_directory`

+    - If llama2 model or wikitext dataset is not present, the training script will automatically download them for you.
+Note that downloading may take quite some time.

 ## FSDP

+Fully Sharded Data Parallel (FSDP) is PyTorch's implementation of ZeRO3.
+This example uses FSDP for distributed training, and can be used with other training optimizations, such as mixed precision, gradient checkpointing, etc.

 ### Scripts